-Please join us for our 8th annual Christmas in the Barn service at the farm.
-Lord of Love Lutheran Church Pastor Meggan Prosser-Gebhardt will officiate a simple, inspirational Christmas Eve service to help you start out your blessed holiday in the right frame of mind.
+Please join us for our annual Christmas in the Barn service at the farm.
+Lord of Love Lutheran Church pastor Meggan Prosser-Gebhardt will officiate a simple, inspirational Christmas Eve service to help you start out your blessed holiday in the right frame of mind.
 A live reenactment of the Christmas Story accompanied by acoustic musicians will be followed by cookies and warm refreshments, and you will still have time to get onto your other activities for the evening.
-This year we will be taking up an offering for the Belton chapter of YOUNG LIFE, an organization doing amazing things for kids in our community.
+Registered and physically challenged guests will be seated first; 15 minutes before the service we will open seating to unregistered parties.
+Standing room will be available for latecomers and overflow.

 Please dress appropriately for a cool climate in the barn.
 Our animals await your visit:)

 Thanks for your patronage.
 See you in spring 2017 for lovely plants for your home and landscape.

 Ponder this" “I’d rather sit on a pumpkin and have it all to myself than be crowded on a velvet cushion.”
 Thoreauy

 Have you ever seen such a happy harvester?

 Our friend Brenda with the first fruits of harvest from our fields.
 We trade Brenda artwork for pumpkins and flowers, and she ran right over today when she was given the go-ahead to gather up a wheelbarrow of fall's bounty.
 All this will be available for our guests beginning Saturday, Sept.
 22. Come out and perhaps you'll meet one of three artists upon whom we rely for adding their artistic touch to the farm.
 Open from 9 am to 6 pm, Saturday and Sunday...

 A customer named Aaron Beck captured Jim Johnson blowing off some steam, or shall we say, some pumpkins.
 Super cool shot!
 Thanks for sharing!